seppelz/arztvermittlung/NewKnowledgeBase.md

 - Different environment files (`.env.development`, `.env.production`) can be used to configure different environments
 - Vite uses the `import.meta.env` syntax to access environment variables instead of `process.env`
 - CORS errors often manifest as network errors in the browser console
 - For Vercel deployments, both the frontend and backend need to be properly configured to work together

+## Authentication and Response Handling

+- When working with API responses, it's important to understand the exact structure of the response data
+- In this project, the login response structure is `response.data.user` rather than `response.user`
+- Incorrect response structure handling can lead to authentication issues even when credentials are correct
+- Role-based access control requires careful checking of user roles in the response
+- The admin login component needs to check `userData.user.role === 'admin'` to properly verify admin access
+- Debugging authentication issues often requires examining the exact response structure from the API